Skip to main contentLink to External Link Policy

 What Do We Know About Safety?

-• Turmeric may be unsafe for use during pregnancy in amounts greater than those commonly found in food.
+• The use of turmeric supplements during pregnancy may be unsafe.
 Little is known about whether it’s safe to use turmeric in amounts greater than those commonly found in food while breastfeeding.

 Keep in Mind